Get to the Centennial Physics Congress!

-Use this spreadsheet to help estimate the costs associated with getting your chapter to Physics Congress!
+- Use this spreadsheet to help estimate the costs associated with getting your chapter to Physics Congress!
 In general, am amount between $500-$800 for US travelers is common.
-International students might expect to pay 200-300 more.
+International students might expect to pay $200-$400 more.
 Most students who attend recieve support from their department, get support from SPS, or fundraise to greatly reduce their individual costs.
-In 2022, we expect to be able to provide a limited number of travel awards to help subsidize hotel costs.
-Details expected late fall 2021.
-Never been to Washington DC?
-It's easy to get to with tons to see and do.

-SPS will be sponsoring chapter travel awards - Awards will be available for research presentations, art exhibition, and meeting reporters.
-Details announced in 2021.
+SPS will be sponsoring chapter travel awards - Awards are be available for research presentations, art exhibition, and meeting reporters.

 - Nacho Bar

 - Start fundraising for the Physics Congress now!
 Saving a little over a long time really helps.

 - Get a cash box and consider setting up an account with your school or a local bank

 - Identify a treasurer to help track money

 - Develop a system for saving over the next few semesters

 - Investigate department and campus resources for conference travel.
 You'd be surprised what you can find